The Adrenaline Junkie’s Guide to High Performance Pontoon Boats

-Towing sports lovers will be happy too, as these sports are made easy when you're in command of a high performance pontoon vessel, which might be equipped with a single or twin engine.
+Towing sports lovers will be happy too, as these sports are made easy when you're in command of a high performance pontoon vessel, which might be equipped with single or twin engines.

 Well, this pontoon boat's source of power is a 3.2-liter V6 powerhead engine that churns out 300+ HP.
 The shaft lengths and multiple gear case options allow for maximum performance.
 Add to this the 20-stage fuel injection system and the 60-amp alternator, and you've got a pretty beastly boat.